microsoft/vscode-docs/docs/languages/css.md

 ## Syntax coloring & Color preview

-As you type we provide syntax highlighting as well as in context preview of colors.
+As you type, we provide syntax highlighting as well as in context preview of colors.

 ![Syntax and color](images/css/color.png)